Northwest Africa 7034

-Northwest Africa 7034 is a Martian meteorite believed to be the second oldest yet discovered.
-It is estimated to be two billion years old and contains the most water of any Martian meteorite found on Earth.
+Northwest Africa 7034 (NWA 7034, nicknamed Black Beauty) is a Martian meteorite.
+It contains portions estimated to be 4.43 billion years old and contains the most water of any Martian meteorite found on Earth.
 Although it is from Mars it does not fit into any of the three SNC meteorite categories, and forms a new Martian meteorite group named "Martian (basaltic breccia)".
-Nicknamed "Black Beauty", it was purchased in Morocco and a slice of it was donated to the University of New Mexico by its American owner.
+It was purchased in Morocco and a slice of it was donated to the University of New Mexico by its American owner.

-The image (shown on the right) of the original NWA 7034 was photographed in 2012 by Carl Agee, University of New Mexico.

 Discovery and naming

-The meteorite was found in Rabt Sbayta, Ghredad Sabti region, Western Sahara, in the Sahara Desert in 2011, and was purchased in Morocco by a meteorite dealer who sold it to a collector in the United States, as Morocco does not have meteorite export control laws.
+The meteorite was found by nomads in Rabt Sbayta, Ghredad Sabti region, Western Sahara, in the Sahara Desert in 2011, and was purchased in Morocco by a meteorite dealer who sold it to a collector in the United States, as Morocco does not have meteorite export control laws.
 Like all meteorites that are found in large numbers or sold at markets the name stands for the geographic region (Northwest Africa) and a number, which is given out consecutively.
-NWA 7034 carries the nickname "Black Beauty".

 Description

-NWA 7034 was originally described as a volcanic breccia that has a porphyritic appearance, consisting of plagioclase (andesine) and pyroxene (pigeonite and augite) phenocrysts that are up to 5 mm in diameter set in a fine grained groundmass.
+NWA 7034 consists of hundreds of fragments stuck together, containing both very old and very young rocks.
+It was originally described as a volcanic breccia that has a porphyritic appearance, consisting of plagioclase (andesine) and pyroxene (pigeonite and augite) phenocrysts that are up to 5 mm in diameter set in a fine grained groundmass.
 Accessory minerals include chlorapatite, chromite, goethite, ilmenite, magnetite, maghemite, alkali feldspar and pyrite.
 There are even some clasts present that are made of quenched magma.
 The groundmass is made from fine grained plagioclase, pyroxene, different oxide minerals, and traces of iron sulfides.
 The whole rock chemistry revealed that NWA 7034 has the highest water content ever measured in a Martian meteorite.
 The water might be derived from oceans that used to exist on Mars, but were still present when the volcanic rock, that would eventually become the meteorite, was erupted.

 The meteorite contains components as old as 4.42 ± 0.07 Ga (billion years), and was heated during the Amazonian period of Mars.
 It is the second oldest Martian meteorite known.
 However, a team of Japanese researchers who studied the meteorite concluded that water on Mars originated around 4.4 billion years ago.